drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 By default, the `uninstall` command does not remove DAPR from the Kubernetes cluster.

-This command will uninstall Drasi from the `drasi-demo` namespace and eove the DAPR installation:
+This command will uninstall Drasi from the `drasi-demo` namespace and remove the DAPR installation:

 ```bash
 drasi uninstall -n drasi-demo -d